tvanderbruggen/SciCpp/doc/source/index.rst

 SciCpp uses the C++-17 standard.
 It is tested with the GCC and Clang compilers under Linux.

-SciCpp is released under the MIT licence.
+SciCpp is released under the MIT licence and `sources are available on Github <https://github.com/tvanderbruggen/SciCpp>`_.

 Modules:
 --------